 Modern surgery is a marvel of medicine, but not all surgery comes without side-effects.
 Persistent pain is something that can originate even after seemingly minor surgeries.
 This is usually treated with painkillers or physiotherapy, but these aren’t fool proof or to all patient’s preferences.
 However, new evidence is emerging that suggests a sharp cold water plunge could also provide pain relief.

-Does Cold Water Really Work?cold water
+Does Cold Water Really Work?

 There is currently just one recorded case where a short, sharp shock of very cold water has been effective as pain relief.
 A 28-year-old former triathlete who was suffering from constant and severe pain after undergoing surgery.
 Physiotherapy only exacerbated the issue and medication was equally ineffective.
 After lengthy consultation it was suggested that the man plunge himself into cold open water – with medical supervision – to cure the pain.
 The result of doing so ended up eliminating the neuropathic pain the man was experiencing.